klamt-lab/COBRA-k/docs/model_from_scratch.md

                     0.02
                 ),  # optional, maximal ln(concentration); Default is ln(0.02 M)
                 annotation={
-                    "description": "This is metabolite A"
+                    "description": "This is metabolite S"
                 },  # optional, default is ""
                 name="Metabolite S",  # optional, default is ""
                 formula="X",  # optional, default is ""